microsoft/llmops-workshop/labs/lesson_03/lab03.md

 ![LLMOps Workshop](images/14.03.2024_22.29.58_REC.png)

 Great job so far!
 Now, let's move on to the next step.
 Click on **Next** to set up the `question`, `context`, `ground_truth` and `answer` fields for each evaluation flow.
 You can see how to do this in the three images below.

-Please take a moment to ensure you've selected the correct value - it's crucial for accurate metric calculation.
+> **Note:** Please take a moment to ensure you've selected the correct value.
+It's crucial for accurate metric calculation.
+Notice that the default values initially presented in the wizard are not the same as those indicated in the following images.
 Keep up the good work!

 **QnA GPT Similarity Evaluation**